phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [`unimplemented`]: https://doc.rust-lang.org/core/macro.unimplemented.html

 If you run `cargo xtest` at this stage, you will get an endless loop because the panic handler loops endlessly.
-You need to use the `Ctrl-a` and then `x` keyboard shortcut for exiting QEMU.
+You need to use the `Ctrl+c` keyboard shortcut for exiting QEMU.

 ### Create a Library